Afghanistan entry requirements for New Zealand passport holders

 Transit visa required

-New Zealand passport holders transiting through Afghanistan must obtain a transit visa before travel, even if staying airside.
+New Zealand citizens transiting through Afghanistan require a visa, even if staying airside.
+There is no visa waiver for transit passengers.

 Health & vaccines for Afghanistan